Oblongmana/open-gluco-caresens/README.md

 Having a casual hack at getting data out of CareSens meters (at the moment, only the basic CareSens N).

+2015-09-21: **NOTE that the PyUSB approach doesn't work on OSX (and apparently is not the right approach for HIDs anyway!).
+Will look at `cython-hidapi` next**

 ## Contributing

 Feel free to contribute.
 Follow git-flow if possible, but don't worry too much about sticking to it if you aren't overly familiar with it (short version - call feature branches `feature/your-feature`, bug fix branches `fix/your-fix`, open Pull Requests against `develop`).